tenderbarbarian/personal-portfolio/src/projects/Portfolio.md

 The gatsby-image component automatically sets up the “blur-up” effect as well as lazy loading of images further down the screen.
 And then it displays to the user different images at different breakpoints, it's pretty sweet.

-And we are done!

 If you'd like to learn more or have any questions please feel free to contact me.
 Oh, and feel free to give it star on GitHub if you like.